 On July 17, 2018, members of Belmont's boards, committees and commissions were invited to Open Meeting Law and Campaign Finance Law training.
 The training was conducted by Town Counsel on the facets of the Open Meeting Law and the Massachusetts Office of Campaign and Political Finance in context of ballot questions.

-Both the Board of Selectmen and the Town Moderator look for Belmont residents with a variety of talents and backgrounds who are willing to make the commitment to serving on a committee.
+Both the Select Board and the Town Moderator look for Belmont residents with a variety of talents and backgrounds who are willing to make the commitment to serving on a committee.
 Residents with no past committee service, past committee members, and current committee members interested in re-appointment are all encouraged to apply.

 Any person appointed to serve will have to appear in person to the Town Clerk’s office to be sworn in and will have to fill out a contact information sheet.
 The Town Clerk suggests that at least one method of contact be publicly accessible in the event a resident needs to contact the board or committee.
 Appointees are also given the Open Meeting Law guide, Public Records Law definitions, and the Conflict of Interest (Ethics) Summary.
 See below for details.

 If you are interested in serving on a Belmont board or committee, please contact the Selectmen’s office at (617) 993-2610.

 Open Meeting Law, Ethics & Info For Elected & Appointed Officials